TheRealAt0th3T/OperatingSystems/Project 1/README.md

 ## Manifest

-* Makefile -
+A listing of source files and other non-generated files and a brief (one line) explanation of the purpose of each file.

+* Makefile - This builds the entire project, creating all executables, and can also clean up, in order to run the program.
 * mytests.c - This is the driver file, which also creates the array and the functions that time the sort.
 * lab.h - This is our header file which contains all of the function prototypes and global variables.
 * lab.c - This file contains all the sorting functions.
 * runval.sh - This is a script file that runs valgrind to check for memory leaks and other errors in the project.

-A listing of source files and other non-generated files and a brief (one line) explanation of the purpose of each file.

 ## Building the project